Soviet–Afghan War: Soviet military operations against Afghan guerrillas

 A Mujahideen fighter in Kunar uses a communications receiver.

-The war now developed into a new pattern: the Soviets occupied the cities and main axis of communication, while the Afghan mujahideen, which the Soviet Army soldiers called 'Dushman,' meaning 'enemy', divided into small groups and waged a guerrilla war in the mountains.
+The Soviets occupied the cities and main axes of communication, while the Afghan mujahideen, which the Soviet Army soldiers called 'Dushman' (enemy), divided into small groups and waged a guerrilla war in the mountains.
 Almost 80 percent of the country was outside government control.
 Soviet troops were deployed in strategic areas in the northeast, especially along the road from Termez to Kabul.
 In the west, a strong Soviet presence was maintained to counter Iranian influence.
 Incidentally, special Soviet units would have also performed secret attacks on Iranian territory to destroy suspected Mujahideen bases, and their helicopters then got engaged in shootings with Iranian jets.
 Conversely, some regions such as Nuristan, in the northeast, and Hazarajat, in the central mountains of Afghanistan, were virtually untouched by the fighting, and lived in almost complete independence.
 Bashgal, in Nuristan, was additionally a Salafi quasi-state known as the Islamic Revolutionary State of Afghanistan.
 Parts of Kunar, Laghman and Nangarhar were also incorporated into the short-lived Islamic Emirate of Kunar after the Soviet withdrawal from Afghanistan.

 Periodically the Soviet Army undertook multi-divisional offensives into Mujahideen-controlled areas.
 Between 1980 and 1985, nine offensives were launched into the strategically important Panjshir Valley, but government control in the area did not improve.
 Heavy fighting also occurred in the provinces neighbouring Pakistan, where cities and government outposts were constantly besieged by the Mujahideen.
 Massive Soviet operations would regularly break these sieges, but the Mujahideen would return as soon as the Soviets left.
 In the west and south, fighting was more sporadic, except in the cities of Herat and Kandahar, which were always partly controlled by the resistance.